alfinauzikri/Asus-Vivobook-Max-X441UVK-Hackintosh/README.md

 # Asus Vivobook Max X441UVK Hackintosh

 *Please!!
-Read carefully before applying on your device. <br>
+Read carefully before applying on your device.* <br>
 This time I have updated my device's BIOS to the latest version.
-The latest version is currently at X441UVK.324 <br>
+The latest version is currently at <b>X441UVK.324</b>. <br>
 Good luck!!

 ## Specification